sheltermanager/asm3/doc/manual/publishing.rst

 publishes lost and found animals.
 On shelter, non cruelty case animals will be added to their database.

-Where a pickup address is not provided, the shelter address will be used as the area found.
+.. note:: Where a pickup address is not provided, the shelter address will be used as the area found.

-You will need to register an email address with petcolove.org and use the password that they provide.
+You will need to register an email address with petcolove.org and make a note of the password that they provide.

 Before you are able to publish you must generate a petcolove.org Shelter ID.
-The button next to the Shelter ID field in the Petco Love Lost publisher options will attempt to obtain a Shelter ID from petcolove.org using the Shelter Details defined in the system options.
+The button next to the Shelter ID field in :menuselection:`Publishing --> Set Publishing Options` will attempt to obtain a Shelter ID from petcolove.org using the Shelter Details defined in :menuselection:`Setting --> Options`.

 If successful, the Shelter ID field will populate.
 If not, the feedback from petcolove.org will be shown so that you can make adjustments and retry.
 Without